TommasoBrini/assignement_1/README.md

-# pcd-2023-2024
+# ASSIGNMENT 01
-Repository of the course "Concurrent and Distributed Programming a.y.
+First assignment of the course "Concurrent and Distributed Programming a.y.
 2023-2024"

+## Group members
+- Brini Tommaso
+- Rambaldi Riccardo